 5. Universal Audio Apollo Twin MKII

-With this audio interface, you can have almost zero-latency monitoring PLUS it connects to both Windows PC and MAC OS.
+With this audio interface, you can have almost zero-latency monitoring, PLUS it connects to both Windows PC and MAC OS.

-You can think of it as singing into a real preamp, with no delay between input and output.
+I like to think of it as singing into a real preamp, with no delay between input and output.

 This is the real definition of direct monitoring.